 - Embolization.
 MRI is usually indicated when embolization procedures are being considered.
 MRI will help to determine planning for embolization and the potential success of the procedure.

-Hysteroscopy is used to evaluate the uterine cavity for fibroids.
-There are better, less expensive options for patients to evaluate fibroids in the cavity.
+Hysteroscopy is used to evaluate the uterine cavity.
+There are better, less expensive options.
 Saline sonograms can provide similar information.
 Office hysteroscopy has become more popular with OB/GYNs as a procedure that is easily performed in the office.
-Fibroids or polyps identified in an office visit usually cannot be removed, and most patients will require an operating visit for treatment.
+Growths that are identified in an office visit usually cannot be removed, and most patients will require an operating visit for treatment.
 The result is a second surgical procedure for the patient, and two billable procedures for the surgeon.
 For this reason, office hysteroscopy is not recommended routinely for evaluation of fibroids in the uterine cavity.

 HSG, or hystero (uterus) salpingo (tubes) gram, is an evaluation of the uterine cavity and the tubes, using dye passed into the uterus through the cervix that is radio-opaque.
 Radio-opaque means the dye can be seen with fluoroscopy – a radiological test that shows the dye passing through the uterus and the tubes.
 It is mostly used to ensure that the fallopian tubes are open.
 Although it can identify fibroids, polyps, or scarring in the cavity, it is generally not used for diagnosing fibroids.

 COMPARING FIBROID TREATMENTS

 It is essential that all CIGC patients are well informed about the landscape of fibroid treatment options, and why our procedures are unparalleled.
 Understanding the benefits and risks of all types of treatments can help each patient choose her best path.
 Fibroids are unpredictable, and their growth can affect day to day life, as well as fertility.